mcdermottLab/HeadphoneCheck/README.md

 # HeadphoneCheck
 [Quick, get me a headphone check!](#code-overview)

 This code implements a headphone screening task intended to facilitate web-based experiments employing auditory stimuli.
 The efficacy of this screening task has been demonstrated in [Woods KJP, Siegel MH, Traer J & McDermott JH (2017) Headphone screening to facilitate web-based auditory experiments. *Attention, Perception & Psychophysics.*](http://mcdermottlab.mit.edu/papers/Woods_etal_2017_headphone_screening.pdf)

 As a screening task, it is intended to precede the main task(s), and should be placed at or near the beginning of an online experiment.
 Participants who pass are allowed through to the remainder of the experiment, but those who do not pass should instead be routed to an ending page and must leave the experiment after screening.

 The task is a 3-AFC "Which tone is quietest?" task with 200Hz pure tones.
 Unbeknownst to the participant, a random one of the tones is in antiphase across the stereo channels, resulting in heavy attenuation only when heard over loudspeakers (but not over headphones).
 This results in very poor performance if the task is attempted without headphones.

 Six trials of this task, passing participants with at least five trials correct, appears sufficient to detect if a participant is using headphones or not (Woods et al. 2017), at least to a degree of accuracy acceptable for most practical purposes.
 Increasing the number of trials should only improve the accuracy of the screening (at the cost of participant time/pay).
 Decreasing the number of trials is **highly discouraged**!

 For code support, bug fixes, or feature requests contact Ray Gonzalez raygon@mit.edu.
 For other issues, contact Kevin J. P. Woods kwoods@mit.edu.

 ## Code Overview
+If you don't want to use javascript or you'd like to build your own headphone check, see [this issue](https://github.com/mcdermottLab/HeadphoneCheck/issues/2).

-Setting up a headphone screening requires the following steps:
+Otherwise, setting up a headphone screening requires the following steps:

 1. [Source jQuery](#dependencies)
 2. [Source HeadphoneCheck.js and HeadphoneCheck.css](#loading-headphonecheck-scripts) (alternatively, use our minified versions hosted on AWS S3)
 3. [Create a div with the ID *"hc-container"*](#defining-headphonecheck-container) in the HTML document where you want the headphone check to be rendered
 4. [Define what to do after the headphone check completes](#defining-what-to-do-after-headphone-check-completes) by attaching a listener to the *hcHeadphoneCheckEnd* event.
 5. [Call *HeadphoneCheck.runHeadphoneCheck();* to begin the headphone check](#configure-and-start-the-headphone-check).
 To customize the headphone check, you can pass in an object of property:value pairs.
 For instance, a default headphone check without sound calibration can be run with *HeadphoneCheck.runHeadphoneCheck({doCalibration: false});*

 A minimal example of a headphone check follows: